kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 ### How Deferred Resizes will integrate into the Scheduling Queue

 In the [UpdatePod event handler](https://github.com/kubernetes/kubernetes/blob/60433d43cf0bb83a2ac7d5e767137b3d510026ec/pkg/scheduler/eventhandlers.go#L147) that the Scheduler already has, the Scheduler will check to see if a pod has recently been marked as having a `Deferred` resize.
 If so, the pod will be added to the scheduling queue.

-The scheduling queue will now be shared between new pods and `Deferred` pods, using existing queuing logic to sort them by their current scheduling priority.
+The scheduling queue will be shared between new pods and `Deferred` pods, using existing queuing logic to sort them by their current scheduling priority.

+The `UpdatePod` event handler will also watch for:
+* **If the pod's resources changed from last time**: We need to update our view of the pod, and move it to the active queue if it is not there already.
+* **If the deferred condition is removed**: We will remove it from whatever queue it's currently in.

 *See alternative considerations for separate scheduling queues [here](#separate-scheduling-queue) and prioritized resize logic [here](#implementing-prioritized-resizes-logic).*